fbpx ...

 User Focused Live Streaming Statistics

-The current growth of video streaming industry is jaw dropping.
-As per the live streaming stats of 2024, the current market valuation is about $670 billion.
+The current growth of the video streaming industry is jaw-dropping.
+As per the live streaming stats of 2024, the current live streaming market valuation is about $670 billion.
 In 2023, this market was projected to surpass $2.49 trillion by growing at a compound rate annual growth rate of 17.8%.

 Among the largest streaming platforms, Netflix stands at first with over 260 million subscribers.
 The second one is Disney+ which has 157 million subscribers as of May 2023.
 Amazon Prime Video is third with over 165 million subscribers as of 2024.